 1. Make sure that the NARA records expert that you hire is going to be personally on-site conducting research on your behalf.
-You need to have a reliable and experienced expert who can work with the original records and roll with the punches in real time during the research process.
+You need to have a reliable and experienced expert who can work with the original records and roll with the punches in real-time during the research process.
 This is especially true if you are hiring someone who is working by the hour!
-For those who are experienced with NARA research policies and procedures it is well known that the research process is much more complicated than simply photocopying a few pages.
+For those who are experienced with NARA research policies and procedures, it is well known that the research process is much more complicated than simply photocopying a few pages.
 Being able to adjust course when the research process hits a snag can mean the difference between failure and success.
-Make sure that the NARA records expert you choose can actually put their hands on the NARA records you need researched.
+Make sure that the NARA records expert you choose can actually put their hands on the NARA records you need to be researched.

 2. Find out the experience level that your NARA records expert has acquired over the years.
 You don’t want to end up paying for an inexperienced researcher to conduct their research training at your expense.
 It takes years of experience to navigate the billions of record holdings at NARA and you should make sure that the NARA records expert you select has the background to locate and research the records you are looking for.
-One of the major pitfalls of hiring a researcher without the expert knowledge of NARA’s holdings is that you may end up having to hire an actual expert to go back and doo it all over again!
+One of the major pitfalls of hiring a researcher without expert knowledge of NARA’s holdings is that you may end up having to hire an actual expert to go back and do it all over again!
 It is always best to get the job done right the first time.

 3. Come to a contractual agreement on the cost of your research project.
 Some NARA records experts have set fees for certain projects and others charge by the hour.
 I have seen hourly billing fluctuate as much as $15 to $100 per hour.
 Typically those who have greater experience tend to charge more per hour.
 This is because their expertise allows you to get more bang for your buck.
 The one pitfall here is that you want to be wary of those who charge a very low hourly fee but who may not know what they are doing.
-At the end of the project you might pay twice as much because it takes that person ten times longer to complete a project that a true NARA records expert could complete in a fraction of the time.
+At the end of the project, you might pay twice as much because it takes that person ten times longer to complete a project that a true NARA records expert could complete in a fraction of the time.